Low Back Pain:

 Diagnosis is made based on history, symptoms, a physical examination and the results of diagnostic studies if required.
 Some patients may be treated conservatively and then undergo imaging studies if medication and physical therapy are ineffective.
 Tests used to help confirm the causes of back pain include:

 - Computerized axial tomography (CAT) scan or CT scan

 Lower Back Pain Treatment Options

-It include physical therapy, back exercises, weight reduction, steroid injections (epidural steroids), non steroidal anti-inflammatory medications, rehabilitation and limited activity.
+It includes physical therapy, back exercises, weight reduction, steroid injections (epidural steroids), non-steroidal anti-inflammatory medications, rehabilitation, and limited activity.
 It aims at relieving the inflammation in the back and irritation of nerve roots.
-Usually four to six weeks of conservative therapy is advised before considering surgery.
+Usually, four to six weeks of conservative therapy is advised before considering surgery.

 Physical therapy and/or prescribed exercises may help stabilize the spine, build endurance and increase flexibility.
 Therapy may help with the resumption of normal lifestyle and activities.
 Yoga may be effective for some people in helping to manage symptoms.

 Maintaining a proper weight is crucial to the effective management of osteoarthritis.
 Being overweight is a risk factor for osteoarthritis.
 Practice good posture when sitting or standing.
 When lifting something, lift with the knees, not with the back.